 Several Saharawis were injured by Moroccan police in a demonstration against the EU's plans to fish in occupied Western Sahara, Saturday evening.
 European Parliament will on Tuesday vote on an illegal fisheries agreement with Morocco, covering the occupied territory.
-The local people of Western Sahara are frustrated, not having been consulted as the UN and international law require.
+The local people of Western Sahara are frustrated, not having given its consent as the UN and international law require.

 Photo above: Injured on the street following demonstration against EU plans to fish in occupied Western Sahara, 7 Dec 2013.